 Risk of burn-in.

 The Dell AW2725Q is excellent for content creation.
-Your content looks realistic, particularly in HDR, thanks to its wide range of vivid colors, deep blacks, and bright highlights.
+Your content looks realistic, particularly in HDR, thanks to its wide range of vivid colors, deep blacks in dark rooms, and bright highlights.
 However, you need to calibrate it if you want accurate colors in SDR, as there are some issues before calibration.
-Besides that, its 4k resolution delivers detailed and crisp images, and it has remarkable reflection handling if you want to use it in a bright room, but it doesn't get bright enough to fight intense glare.
+Besides that, its 4k resolution delivers detailed and crisp images, and it has very good reflection handling if you want to use it in a bright room, but it doesn't get bright enough to fight intense glare.
 The biggest drawback for using it for content creation is its risk of burn-in with constant exposure to the same static elements, like if you use the same program all the time.

 Wide range of bright and vivid colors.